WangCheng0116/ML/AndrewNgMLCourse/note.md

 | For large sample size | Good                              | Troublesome to calculate inverse , which will cost $O(n^{3})$. if n < 10000 would be acceptable |
 |Applicabilty           | Various Models                    | Only for linear models            |

+## What if X^T X is not invertible?
+Reason: 1. redundant features causing it to be linearly dependent
+2. m < n (sample size is less than amount of features) => delete features or use regularizaion